 Only in absolutely exceptional circumstances.
 Nearly everything we do in traditional or digital marketing is infinitely arguable.
 Nearly every action comes with its own set of trade-offs.
 But that shouldn’t stop you.
-A lot of the time, getting to within the ballpark of what you were shooting for is good enough.
+A lot of the time, getting to what you were shooting for within the ballpark is good enough.
 A campaign that does several things well enough over a sustained period is almost always better than one that does just one thing perfectly.

 15.)
 Mobile users are useless for conversion.

-At one point you might hear someone tell you that mobile users don’t convert as well compared to desktop users.
-This myth most likely comes from marketers who are unable to understand how people use different devices.
-Screens for most mobile devices are tiny, and therefore not conducive for the kind of convoluted form-filling so many enterprises seem to love throwing at our faces.
+You might hear someone tell you that mobile users don’t convert as well compared to desktop users.
+This myth most likely comes from marketers who cannot understand how people use different devices.
+Screens for most mobile devices are tiny and therefore not conducive to convoluted form-filling, so many enterprises seem to love throwing at our faces.
 Having a mobile-optimized version of your site and streamlined processes can go a long way toward helping you get conversions from mobile users.

 14.)
 Big data is everything.

-It’s all moot if you’re unable to interpret that data or use it in any meaningful way.
+It’s all moot if you cannot interpret that data or use it in any meaningful way.
 We all have access to many of the same things, especially information.
 We have the same number of hours in a day.
-How is it businesses with access to the same things fare so differently from each other?
-The answer of course, lies not just in what they have, but also in how they use it.
+How do businesses with access to the same things fare so differently from each other?
+The answer, of course, lies not just in what they have but also in how they use it.

 13.)
 Only big websites need a web marketing strategy.

 Absolutely false.
-You need at least some kind of strategy if you want to be able to achieve consistent results over the long term, no matter your size.
+You need at least some kind of strategy if you want to achieve consistent results over the long term, no matter your size.

 12.)
 You should be on all social media sites.

-This really depends on what you need as well as the time you are able to commit to maintaining your accounts effectively.
+This really depends on what you need, and the time you can commit to maintaining your accounts effectively.
 In most cases, your time is better spent focusing on just a few key sites than it is posting just anywhere you can.